dmartine/TNRIS-workshop/web/wab_config_widget.md

         "id": "widgets_FeatureLayer_filter_Widget_32"

 ```
 11. Under `index` add `"openAtStart": true,` > click `Save`.
-This will launch the Inspection Ratings Filter when the map loads.
+This will launch the Inspection Ratings Filter when the app opens.
 Your JSON should now appear as below:
 ```json
         "name": "FeatureLayer_filter",
         "label": "Inspection Ratings Filter",